infernoarchon/festival-flyers/README.md

 ## Installation

 1. `git clone`
-2. run `npm install` in project directory
+2. Run `npm install` in project directory
 3. Install and run MongoDB Community Server via homebrew or other installation method
-4. run `node server` in project directory to start the server
+4. Run `node server` in project directory to start the server
 5. Go to `localhost:3000` in browser to view site locally

 ## Technologies